Build your own desk with custom features like USB ports and biometrics

 Once you’ve collected all your parts, you’re ready to put everything together.

+4. Start assembling.
 Once you’ve found a place for everything, mark and drill some pilot holes for the legs, anti-sag braces, and anything else you’re attaching to the underside.
-This is very important: If you just start screwing into the surface, you’re likely to split the wood.
+This is critical: If you just start screwing into the surface, you’re likely to split the wood.
 Attach everything, including the leg brackets, except for the legs themselves.
 This will take some time and elbow grease, so again, I recommend using your drill as a driver to make things go a lot faster.

 While you’re reviewing the desk’s stability, also check its height with your chair.
 It may seem awfully low to the ground, but that’s because most desks are designed for writing, not computing.
 Computer desks are usually writing height, with a keyboard tray at arm level.
 You could set your home-built desk higher and use a screw-on keyboard tray to improve the ergonomics, but I prefer to put everything on one big, flat surface.

-Once you’ve double checked the size and stability of your creation, set up your computer, adjust your monitor so the top is at eye level, and enjoy your new custom workspace!
+7. Set everything up.
+Once you’ve double-checked the size and stability of your creation, set up your computer, adjust your monitor so the top is at eye level, and enjoy your new custom workspace!

 Make it your own

 This is how I made my desk.
-But there a million ways to assemble one, and you might have your own ideas.
+But there are a million ways to assemble one, and you might have your own ideas.
 Got some woodworking chops and want to save even more money?
 Construct your own legs out of lumber!
 Want easy-access USB ports?
 Build them into the surface!
+Love tech and want to really feel like you’re living in the future?
+Add a fingerprint scanner!
 The beauty of this template is that you can adjust it to fit your own tools, skills, and needs.